christinakim/christinakim.github.io/_posts/2020-10-23-hello-from-openai.md

 - [XLNet](https://arxiv.org/abs/1906.08237)

 ### Generalization
 I've also been thinking about model generalization this week.
-Some questions I've been thinking about are: what are the differences between generalization and memorization for some of these larger models with smaller datasets? what is the minimum amount of data required to generalize? what are other factors that allows models to generalize quickly? are there similar scaling law-esque properties for model generalization? what does it look like for a model to generalize well on out of distribution data?
+I've been thinking about some questions: what are the differences between generalization and memorization for some of these larger models with smaller datasets? what is the minimum amount of data required to generalize? what are other factors that allow models to generalize quickly? are there similar scaling law-esque properties for model generalization? what does it look like for a model to generalize well on out of distribution data?

 Some papers I've been reading about generalization:
 - [Leveraging Procedural Generation to Benchmark Reinforcement Learning](https://arxiv.org/pdf/1912.01588.pdf)